abhidesikan/madras-medley/content/book-reviews/everything-fcked.md

 ---
-title: "Everything Is F*cked: A Book About Hope by Mark Manson"
+title: "Everything Is F*cked: A Book About Hope by Mark Manson - Review by Abhishek Desikan"
 date: 2020-03-20T22:42:08-08:00
 draft: false
 ---